Stars on Earth

-Stars On Earth (Japanese: スターズオンアース, foaled 27 February 2019) is a Japanese Thoroughbred racehorse.
+Stars On Earth (Japanese: スターズオンアース, Hepburn: Sutāzu On Āsu; foaled 27 February 2019) is a Japanese Thoroughbred racehorse.
 She showed some promise as a juvenile in 2021, winning one minor race from three starts.
-She showed improved form in the following spring, running second in both the Fairy Stakes and the Daily Hai Queen Cup before taking the Grade 1 Oka Sho and Yushun Himba.
+She showed improved form in the following spring, running second in both the Fairy Stakes and the Queen Cup before taking the Grade 1 Oka Sho and Yushun Himba.

 Background

 Stars On Earth is a bay filly with a white star bred in Japan by Shadai Farm.
 During her racing career she was trained by Mizuki Takayanagi and raced in the yellow and black colours of Shadai Race Horse Co., Ltd.

 She was from the second crop of foals sired by Duramente, who won the Satsuki Sho and the Tokyo Yushun and was named Best Three-Year-Old Colt in Japan for 2015.
 Stars On Earth's dam Southern Stars showed modest racing ability in her native Britain, winning one minor race from four attempts.
 She was the first foal of Stacelita, a multiple Group 1 winner in both Europe and the United States.
 As a descendant of the German mare Schonbrunn (foaled 1966) she was closely related to many other major winners including Sagace, Zagreb and Steinlen.
 Stacelita's second foal was Soul Stirring.